 \subsection{Local Descriptor}

 For the local feature extractor $ \phi $, we use a Sparse U-Net style backbone~\cite{tang2020searching} which performs sparse point-voxel convolution.
-The backbone consists of two branches: the voxel-based branch and point-based branch.
-The voxel-based branch learns local neighborhood information at varying receptive field sizes, and the point-based branch learns high-resolution information that may be lost in the voxelized branch.
-The information across the two branches are fused at intermediate steps to capture complementary information from the input 3D point clouds.
+The backbone consists of two branches: a voxel-based branch and a point-based branch.
+The voxel-based branch learns local neighborhood information at varying receptive field sizes using convolutional layers, and the point-based branch learns high-resolution information that may be lost in the voxelized branch using MLP layers.
+The information across the two branches are fused at intermediate steps to capture complementary information from the input 3D point cloud.